 Most thermometers have probe wires that send the temperature signal to a receiver.
 In the Meater Plus, the receiver is inside the probe, eliminating wires.
 Meater Plus is a new brand, marketing itself as the first fully wireless smart meat thermometer.
 There are no wires around this probe.

-Here are a couple of other cool things about these thermometers.
+Here are a couple of other cool things we have found from using this and testing the Meater.
 The storage base serves as the charging port ( just like the MeatStick ), so while you store the thermometer, it can be charged.
 Second, the probe has two built-in sensors.
 One is on the side of the probe that goes into the meat that monitors the internal meat temperature, and the other end of the probe monitors the ambient temperature.

 The stainless steel probe has a ceramic grip that houses some of the electronics.
 This device uses Bluetooth to pair with its base (a wooden base), which connects to your phone.